 AdWords Editor updated to support expanded text ads

-Support for expanded text ads is among several updates in AdWords Editor 11.5
+A new section for expanded text ads is among several updates in AdWords Editor 11.5

 Good news for paid search managers working to get expanded text ads implemented.
 A day after rolling out expanded text ads globally, Google released an update to AdWords Editor that supports the longer ads.